Aid to Burkina is involved in several areas of Health improvement:

 Clean water provision

-To date Aid to Burkina has helped provide clean water 8 locations, most in the remote villages around Bobo-Dioulasso in the South west of Burkina Faso.
+To date Aid to Burkina has helped provide clean water by digging wells in 8 locations, most in the remote villages around Bobo-Dioulasso in the South west of Burkina Faso.
 These wells have removed the need for villagers to look for water in the dry months when their wells no longer supply them with water, and in the rainy season when their shallow wells become contaminated with human and animal waste.

 Each well can supply between 3,000 -4,000 people with clean drinking water.